-- Conduct human and ecotoxicological risk assessments.
+- An ability to conduct human and ecotoxicological risk assessments

-- Mechanism of Toxic Action
+- Mechanisms of Toxic Action

 - Ecotoxicology Applied to the Assessment of Contaminated Land

-- Toxicological Principles (Mammals)
+- Toxicological Principles (mammals)

-- Endocrine Modulators (Mammals)
+- Endocrine Modulators (mammals)

 - Carcinogen Risk Assessment

-- Developmental & Reproductive Toxicology (Mammals)
+- Developmental and Reproductive Toxicology (mammals)

 - Human Health Risk Assessment